-Conclusions: Observational data from four studies demonstrate improved detection of syphilis infection among MSM or HIV positive men who are screened every 3 months compared with 6 or 12 months.
-Screening with treponemal or non-treponemal tests is accurate for detecting syphilis in asymptomatic individuals, but requires confirmatory testing.
+Conclusions: Observational data from four studies demonstrate improved detection of syphilis infection among MSM or men living with HIV who are screened every 3 months compared with 6 or 12 months.
+Screening with treponemal or nontreponemal tests is accurate for detecting syphilis in asymptomatic persons but requires confirmatory testing.
 Further research is needed to understand the impact of screening for syphilis on clinical outcomes; effective screening strategies, including reverse sequence screening, in various patient populations; and harms of screening.